strojank/loan-vs-savings/README.md

 When to take a loan?
 ============================================

-This Shiny app can help you answer the question when in the next few years is the best time to take a loan for your investment.
+This Shiny app can help you answer the following question: When in the next few years is the best time to take a loan for an investment?
 Calculation is based on your current funds, yearly savings, interest rates and more.

 You can view the app [here](https://sklemen.shinyapps.io/loanSimulation/).